OSGConnect/tutorial-bwa/README.md

 In preparation for scaling up, please review our [guide on how to scale up after a successful test job](https://support.opensciencegrid.org/support/solutions/articles/12000076552-scaling-up-after-success-with-test-jobs) and how to
 [easily submit multiple jobs with a single submit file](https://support.opensciencegrid.org/support/solutions/articles/12000073165-easily-submit-multiple-jobs).

-After reviewing how to submit multiple jobs with a single submit file, it is possible to determine that the most appropriate way to submit multiple jobs for this analysis is to use `queue <var> from <list.txt>`.
+After reviewing how to submit multiple jobs with a single submit file, we see that the most appropriate way to submit multiple jobs for this analysis is to use `queue <var> from <list.txt>` because we want HTCondor to queue an independent job to analyze each of our biological samples.

 To use this option, we first need to create a file with just the sample names/IDs that we want to analyze.
 To do this, we want to cut all information after the "_" symbol to remove the forward/reverse read information and file extensions.
 For example, we want SRR2584863_1.trim.sub.fastq to become just SRR2584863.